Polanas/ECS/README.md

 ```
 ### Systems
 Systems run all the logic; they are represented as classes which can implement a bunch of interfaces (IUpdateSystem, IPostUpdateSystem, IInitSystem, IPreInitSystem, IDestroySystem).
-Also, systems can subscribe to adding and removing of component(s) via inheritance from OnComponentActionSystem class.
 ```cs
 //systems are classes
 class MoveSystem : IInitSystem, IUpdateSystem